Working in a Hangar

 - We freely share ideas that excite us, projects we admire, new skills, and even homemade lunches.

 - We don’t care about your gender, religion, sexual orientation or politics.

 - We never accept clients or projects that compromise on the values of our colleagues.

 - We work together towards lofty goals, but we do not ask more of each other than is humanly possible.
 In fact, we pride ourselves on being humans.
 (The work robots produce just isn’t as good—yet.)

-This is the most important selection criteria for working at Hangar.
+Self-teaching is the most important selection criteria for working at Hangar.
 Learning curves are sexy.
 Everyone at Hangar self-teaches constantly.